TandonDevOps/IndraABM/tutorial/tutorial document.md

 Show that people with mild in-group preference towards their own group, could still lead to a highly segregated society.

-Each round consists of agents checking their neighborhood to see what the ratio is (using acts.neighbor_ratio()) and get the tolerance.
+Each round consists of agents checking their neighborhood to see what the ratio of members in the same group is (using acts.neighbor_ratio()) and get their own tolerance rate.
 Move if ratio < tolerance, stay put otherwise.

 # Steps to transform basic.py into segregation.py